kaisdukes/quranic-corpus/README.md

 # Next-Generation Word-by-Word Prototype

 *Please use [pull requests](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) for code contributions instead of forking this repo.
-We will add you as a collaborators to the repository. 🚀*
+We will add you as a collaborator to the repository. 🚀*

 ## Objective